-Let us say this clearly – when a person decides to drink alcohol, it is entirely a choice.
-That choice can be influenced by outside factors, such as peer pressure, family disapproval, and the overall availability, but it remains a choice, nonetheless.
+Let us make this perfectly clear: when a person decides to drink alcohol, it is entirely a choice.
+That choice can be influenced by outside factors.
+These include:

-However, once an individual begins to regularly drink, their personal risk of developing alcohol dependence is largely determined by their genetic makeup.
+However, once an individual begins to regularly drink, their personal risk of developing alcohol dependence, then needing alcohol addiction treatment, is largely determined by their genetic makeup.
 Simply put, some people respond differently to alcohol.

-Put another way – alcoholism is not a matter of choice.
+In fact, alcoholism is not a matter of choice.
 Neither is it a moral failing or due to a lack of willpower.
-It is a matter of biology.
+Instead, it’s a matter of biology.

 Family History as Verification

-The implications of this study suggest that it is possible to conduct more thorough screening when judging an individual’s risk factors for alcoholism, perhaps even before that person begins to use alcohol at all.
+The implications of this study are clear.
+They suggest that it is possible to conduct more thorough screening when judging an individual’s risk factors for alcoholism.
+In fact, perhaps this can happen even before that person begins to use alcohol at all.

-Despite the genetic link, it has been established that there are other factors that also strongly influence the likelihood that an individual will develop problems with alcohol.
+Despite the genetic link, there are other factors that also strongly influence the likelihood that an individual will develop problems with alcohol.
 Other causal factors may be environmental or behavioral in nature:

-- Binge Drinking – When a person overindulges in alcohol by regular binge-drinking or heavy drinking over a period of time, the brain’s reward center can be affected.
+- Binge Drinking.
+When a person overindulges in alcohol by regular binge-drinking or heavy drinking over a period of time, there is an effect on the brain’s reward center.

-- Alcoholic Environment – This type of environment is present when one or more of an individual’s parents abuse drugs or alcohol.
-70% of Adult Children of Alcoholics also develop compulsive behaviors.
+- Alcoholic Environment.
+This type of environment is present when one or more of an individual’s parents abuse drugs or alcohol.
+A startling 70% of adult children of alcoholics also develop compulsive behaviors.

-The final answer is that it has been conclusively proven that genetics plays a large role in the development of alcohol-related disorders.
+The final answer is clear.
+In fact, genetics play a large role in the development of alcohol-related disorders.
 Armed with that information, it may be possible for physicians and addiction specialists to formulate new evaluation protocols that should help diagnose alcoholism in a much timelier manner.